-Link aggregation is most commonly used to link a bandwidth intensive network device or devices, such as a server, to the backbone of a network.
+Link aggregation is most commonly used to link a bandwidth intensive network device or devices - such as a server - to the backbone of a network.

-The switch allows the creation of up to 6 link aggregation groups, each group consisting of up of up to 8 links (ports).
-The aggregated links must be contiguous (they must have sequential port numbers) except the two (optional) Gigabit ports, which can only belong to a single link aggregation group.
-A link aggregation group may not cross an 8-port boundary, starting with port 1 (a group may not contain ports 8 and 9, for example) and all of the ports in the group must be members of the same VLAN.
+The switch allows the creation of up to 32 link aggregation groups, each group consisting of up of up to 8 links (ports).
+A link aggregation group may not cross a 12-port boundary, starting with port 1 (a group may not contain ports 12 and 13, for example) and all of the ports in the group must be members of the same VLAN.
 Further, the aggregated links must all be of the same speed and should be configured as full-duplex.